Azmisov/moth/tutorials/queues.md

 You can mix different modes.
 The earliest notification dequeues the subscriber from any other queues.

+You can manually enqueue a subscriber by calling Subscriber.enqueue.
+This allows you to use a mixture of Reactive driven dependencies and hard-coded dependencies.

 This library guarantees:
 - A subscriber will only be notified when one of its dependencies has changed
 - After unsubscribing, any pending notifications are discarded